 Vacation rental technology has come a long way in the last decade.

-Today, every vacation rental owner can benefit from sophisticated technology solutions through agencies like Quality Unearthed who have robust, integrated tech stacks designed to maximise efficiency and minimise the risk of human error in both operations and marketing.
+Every vacation rental owner can benefit from sophisticated technology solutions through agencies like Quality Unearthed who have robust, integrated tech stacks designed to maximize efficiency and minimize the risk of human error in both operations and marketing.

-Firstly, you’ll want to work with a PMS like Anytime Booking or Elite Dynamics: both of these companies have extensive experience in the outdoor rental industry and specialise in managing outdoor accommodations like holiday parks and glamping sites.
-You can read more about them in our article about the best technology for managing outdoor units.
+Firstly, you’ll want to work with a PMS like Anytime Booking or Elite Dynamics: both of which have extensive experience in the outdoor rental industry and specialize in managing outdoor accommodations like holiday parks and glamping sites.

-With Rentals United, you can connect to major OTAs like Airbnb, Booking.com, Vrbo and Tripadvisor, all of which are popular among travellers searching for glamping properties.
+With Rentals United, you can connect to major OTAs like Airbnb, Booking.com and Expedia, all of which are popular among travellers searching for glamping properties.

 You can also get listed on vacation rental metasearch engines like Holidu and HomeToGo where travellers go to compare deals, as well as Google where millions of travellers search for accommodations every day.